jwmathis/task-app/README.md

 * When a task is marked done, it turns green.
 When it is marked todo, it turns red

 ## Installation
+Build Task-App from source:

 ### Prerequisites

-Make sure you have the latest version of Go installed.
+Install the latest version of Go installed.
 You can download and install it from the official [Go website](https://go.dev/).

 1. Clone the repository